Lp063/Blog_PhpCodeigniter/readme.rst

 Installation
 ************
-Require internet connection for hosted Ajax and Bootstrap CDN. clone project to htdocs/ directory of XAMPP.
+Require internet connection for hosted Ajax and Bootstrap CDN.

+Clone project to htdocs/ directory of XAMPP.

 Import the .sql file into your Mysql database.

 Go to localhost/Blog_PhpCodeigniter in your browser.